-There has been recent commercial interest in Saccharina lattisima as a consumable called "sea vegetables" (Birket et al., 1998).
+There has been recent commercial interest in Saccharina lattisma as a consumable called "sea vegetables" (Birket et al., 1998).
 However, Saccharina lattissima sporophytes are typically matured on ropes (Handå et al 2013) and not directly extracted from the seabed, as with Laminaria hyperborea (Christie et al., 1998).
 No evidence has been found for commercial extraction of Chorda filum.
-This pressure has therefore been assessed as not relevant.